NaderShenoda/DeveloperEvaluation/README.md

 * rjones@gsfsgroup.com
 * hmcbride@gsfsgroup.com

-If you choose to keep your repository private, please grant access to the following Github users:
+If you choose to keep your repository private, please grant access to the following GitHub users:
 * brian23bush
 * gregmajor
 * heatherRose